MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/norway/emea-nor-vat-return-setup.md

 3. In the **Authorization URL path** field, enter `https://login.idporten.no/authorize` for *production* integration or `https://login.test.idporten.no/authorize` for *sandbox* integration.
 4. In the **Token URL path** field, enter `https://idporten.no/token` for *production* integration or `https://test.idporten.no/token` for *sandbox* integration.
-5. Copy the full URL of the current page from your browser's Address bar, and paste it into the **Redirect URL** field.
+5. Copy the full URL of the current page from your browser's address bar, and paste it into the **Redirect URL** field.

 Follow these steps to set up an internet address that is used by **Altinn** web services.